-FIFA 99 © 1999 Electronic Arts.
+FIFA 99 © 1999 EA Sports [Electronic Arts label]

 A lengthy evolution bears gorgeous results in FIFA 99, a meaty sim that ranks right up there with the best sports games, period.

 This is the fourth FIFA game that EA Sports Canada has developed for the N64, dating back to FIFA 64 in early '97.
 While that Pak's bright colors and gimmicky picture-in-picture option were clearly designed to appeal to younger players, the developers soon jettisoned the Crayola approach.
 The third entry in the series, World Cup 98, sported a subtle palette and, under the hood, a mind-boggling array of Team Management options that pegged it as a sim to be reckoned with.